softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ## Adding the Template Chess Project

 1. Unzip the [starter-code/chess.zip](starter-code/chess.zip) file to the directory where you cloned the Chess GitHub Repository.
-You should run this command from inside of your your personal projects directory.
+You should run this command from inside of your personal projects directory.

    ```sh
    unzip <class-repo-dir>/chess/0-chess-moves/starter-code/chess.zip
    ```

    ⚠ Note: `unzip` does not exist on Windows.
 You will need to unzip the file using a different utility, such as using the Windows File Explorer.
 However, if you use the Windows File Explorer it may create an duplicate parent `chess` directory.
 Make sure you move the files out of the extra `chess` directory and then delete the extra `chess` directory before you proceed.
-Make sure you are also moving hidden files (files that start with a .) there should be a .idea and .gitignore file that are with the other project files.
+Make sure you are also moving hidden files (files that start with a '.').
+There should be a .idea and .gitignore file that are with the other project files.

    With the chess starter code unzipped, your chess repository top level directory structure should look like the following: